fowlersteven/evil-simon/README.md

 # evil-simon
-micropython code for RP2040-Zero board
+micropython code and schematic for RP2040-Zero board

+# TODO: